Vivaldi, Divina Stella

 Reynier Guerrero, violin

-André Costa, viola
+André Costa, violin

 Nicolas Janot, doublebass